melodic-software/devops-pipeline-templates/src/templates/create-nuget-package/powershell/update-release-notes/README.md

 ## Scripts

-### Find-ProjectPath

-Resolves the provided path to the `.csproj` file.
-This function ensures that the path to the project file is accurate and can manage wildcard paths.

-### Add-PackageReleaseNotes
+### Add-ReleaseNotesToCsproj

 If the `PackageReleaseNotes` node doesn't exist in the `.csproj` file, this function creates and populates it with the specified release notes.

-### Remove-PackageReleaseNotes
+### Remove-ReleaseNotesFromCsproj

 Targets and removes the `PackageReleaseNotes` node from the `.csproj` file, if present.

-### Update-PackageReleaseNotes
+### Update-ReleaseNotesInCsproj

 Updates the content of an existing `PackageReleaseNotes` node with new release notes.
-If the node is absent, it defers to the `Add-PackageReleaseNotes` function to create it.
+If the node is absent, it defers to the `Add-ReleaseNotesToCsproj` function to create it.

-## Main Script: update-release-notes.ps1
+### Update-ReleaseNotes

 Serves as the chief script, tying in all utility functions to provide an efficient way to update the release notes in a `.csproj` file.
 If release notes are not provided or specified as "N/A", the script will remove the `PackageReleaseNotes` node.